All Episodes

 That wasn't the question.

-So when you put the question not just in context, when you read the question and then you see the answer, he answered it correctly.
+So when you put the question, not just in context, when you read the question and then you see the answer, he answered it correctly.

-But again I think he he took the high road here he didn't have to do this.
+But again, I think he took the high road here.

-He wasn't legally obligated to do it but it avoids even the slightest appearance of impropriety so I I think this should end the debate.
+He wasn't legally obligated to do it, but it avoids even the slightest appearance of impropriety.

-You agree with that Joe and what should happen next especially as it relates to these leaks that keep coming out day after day.
+And what should happen next, especially as it relates to these leaks that keep coming out day after day?

-It's how you control the bureaucracy with people in the undersecretary deputy secretary assistant secretary slots.
+It's how you control the bureaucracy with people in the Under Secretary, Deputy Secretary, Assistant Secretary slots.

-They're not filling those quickly sometimes they select someone and then the person gets cut out of the job because of something they said or did about Trump early on in the campaign.
+Sometimes they select someone, and then the person gets cut out of the job because of something they said or did about Trump early on in the campaign.

 Yes.